tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 ![Tasks table - Visual Studio Designer](/images/blog/dbmigrations_1.png)

-We also will need schema comparison profile file which compares our db project with local database.
+We also need schema comparison profile file which compares our db project with local database.
 By default we ignore stored procedures/functions/views because roundhouse takes care of them.
-To create migration we will use visual studio schema compare tools either manually or using described by [previous post adding migration powershell script](http://tsubik.com/blog/generate-migrations-for-db-projects-automate-visual-studio-with-powershell).
+To create a migration we will use Visual Studio schema compare tools either manually or using described by [previous post adding migration powershell script](http://tsubik.com/blog/generate-migrations-for-db-projects-automate-visual-studio-with-powershell).
 Here we have result migration file generated by script and cleaned from unnecessary data.

 {% highlight sql %}